 To add a metric as a datatip

-- At the bottom of Metrics, click the datatips icon ().
+- In the Metrics panel, click the datatips icon ().

 - Select the metric you want to display as a datatip.